getcarina/getcarina.com/_includes/getting-started-with-docker.md

     ab8ca480c46d        mysql:5.6           "/entrypoint.sh mysql"   6 minutes ago        Up 6 minutes        3306/tcp                     57d513b9-ed36-487d-8415-4ac65b6d41a8-n1/mysql,57d513b9-ed36-487d-8415-4ac65b6d41a8-n1/wordpress/mysql
     ```

-    The output of this `docker ps` command is your running containers.
+    The output is a list of your running containers.

 1. View your WordPress site by running the following command and pasting the result into the address bar of a browser.